express delivery

 Pregnancy

 It is unsafe to take this medicine during pregnancy.
-Hence it should not be taken by pregnant women.
-Taking this medicine in pregnancy can cause defects in the baby's heart or even delay of delivery or increase the risk of bleeding.
+Hence, it should not be taken by pregnant women.
+Taking this medicine in pregnancy can cause defects in the baby’s heart (ductus arteriosus closure) or even delay delivery or increase the risk of bleeding.

 Breast Feeding

-It is advised not to use this medicine if you are breastfeeding.
+It is advised not to use this medicine if you are breastfeeding, as the medicine passes into milk and can adversely affect the baby.

 Driving